John Howe (loyalist): John Howe volunteers as a spy

 Howe traveled through the American seaboard states, arriving in Boston on April 22, 1808, under the guise of visiting family and friends.
 He travelled from Boston to Washington, Norfolk, and New York.
-He reported on the political situation, predicted that Madison would be the next President, stated that there were French emissaries throughout the country, commented on the anti-British sentiment of the Irish in New York, and assessed the state of military preparedness.
-John Howe subsequently made a trip to the United States from November 10, 1808 to January 5, 1809, but this visit was under the more official guise of "bearer of Dispatches to the British Minister", that minister being David Montagu, Baron Erskine of Restormel Castle, the British Envoy at Washington from 1806 to 1810.
+He reported on the political situation, predicted that Madison would be the next President, stated that there were French emissaries throughout the country, commented on the anti-British sentiment of Irish immigrants in New York, and assessed the state of military preparedness.
+John Howe subsequently made a trip to the United States from November 10, 1808, to January 5, 1809, but this visit was under the more official guise of "bearer of Dispatches to the British Minister", that minister being David Montagu, Baron Erskine of Restormel Castle, the British Envoy at Washington from 1806 to 1810.
 This mission included accompanying Baron Erskine to interviews with President Thomas Jefferson and President-elect James Madison.
 John Howe concluded that war with the United States could be avoided if the British blockade and tariff on ships entering French ports (which was having a devastating effect on the American economy) were rescinded, but if they were not, war was probably unavoidable and attacks on the British North American colonies were likely.
 When Madison declared war on Britain, beginning the War of 1812, he cited the British Orders in Council which established the blockade and tariff, just as John Howe had predicted, and attacks on the British North American colonies (later Canada) did occur.

 For these services, Joseph Howe said ruefully, his father "never received a farthing."